 Reducing Narcotics at Every Phase

-The ERAS protocol, developed by Miller and urology colleagues in collaboration with Matt McEvoy, M.D. and other Vanderbilt anesthesiologists, comprised a comprehensive care pathway that spanned the entire perioperative period, targeted complete opioid avoidance and collected outcomes.
+This enhanced recovery pathway, developed by Miller and urology colleagues in collaboration with Matt McEvoy, M.D. and other Vanderbilt anesthesiologists, comprised a comprehensive care pathway that spanned the entire perioperative period, targeted complete opioid avoidance and collected outcomes.

-The ERAS protocol called for the preoperative holding area to be narcotic free, utilizing gabapentin and acetaminophen, Miller said.
+The protocol called for the preoperative holding area to be narcotic free, utilizing gabapentin and acetaminophen, Miller said.
 “This comes from the colorectal literature and has been shown to benefit those patients.”

 In the intraoperative setting, the team revised anesthesia protocols, standardized the size of the ureteral stent, and utilized ketorolac, an anti-inflammatory medication Miller notes is known to be effective for the treatment of pain in kidney stone patients.
 The post-operative regimen was narcotic-free: employing ibuprofen and acetaminophen (alternating), tamsulosin, and an anticholinergic.

-Traditional Management vs. ERAS
+Traditional Management vs. Enhanced Recovery Pathways

 “What makes our study unique is that we were testing the protocol prospectively, and we included a quality-of-life instrument that gathered patient-reported outcomes,” Miller said.
 “We looked at not only what we were sending patients home with, but how they perceived their pain.”